-It is becoming increasingly clear that security in cloud-native infrastructure is more about resilience than “just” security.
-Despite the huge amount of cloud-native security products appearing daily, breaches still occur!
+It is becoming increasingly clear that security in cloud-native infrastructure is more about resilience than "just" security.
+Unfortunately, despite the vast amount of cloud-native security products appearing daily, breaches still occur!

 Firefighting Versus Fire Resilience

 The immense width of the cloud-native attack surface and possibilities for attacks requires a shift of mindset from `firefighting` to becoming resilient against fires (fire resilience), as rightly asserted by DinoDai Zovi.
-Cloud-native security ought to balance between keeping attackers out and fighting/resisting attacks.
+Cloud-native security should balance keeping attackers out and fighting/resisting attacks.
 This calls for a mind-shift from attack prevention to an `Assume Breach` mindset.
-Werner Vogel, CTO of Amazon, declared: ” Failures are a given, and everything will eventually fail over time,” similarly, security failures are inevitable in the cloud.
+Werner Vogel, CTO of Amazon, declared:" Failures are a given, and everything will eventually fail over time," similarly, security failures are inevitable in the cloud.
 It is, therefore, imperative to shift focus to attack detection, recovery, and resistance.

 Assume Breach Mindset